Focus: ‘Unfair privatization is regarded by the people as big robber inroad’

 ‘The main part of the population finds the arrest of Khodorkovsky a belated, but fair retribution’.
 But hereby, 15 years ago, the Western press as by command started to accuse the Russian authorities in view of the official bankruptcy of the Oil Company Jukos.
 Or, rather, why 'as by command'?
 What happened on August 3, 2006.

-On this day, 16 years ago, August 3, 2006, the Western press boiled over as to the bankruptcy of the Oil Company Jukos, about which it was announced the day before by the Arbitration Court.
+On this day, on August 3, 2006, the Western press boiled over as to the bankruptcy of the Oil Company Jukos, about which it was announced the day before by the Arbitration Court.
 This decision, in the best tradition of the Western freethinking, was named 'death penalty,' and Tim Osborne, representative of the main shareholders of the company, threatened with international court cases and said that the Russian leadership, from the very beginning of this affair, set a goal for itself to finally pull apart Jukos and assume the rest of its property assets.’
 The shareholders were at a loss,’ said the sympathizing Berliner Zeitung.

 About the taxes payable of Jukos to the Russian treasury in the volume of 353.8 billion rubles, and this is 70% of the whole sum of Jukos’ debt, the Western friends of Khodorkovsky, as well as the press, summing up of the ‘effective investments’, preferred not to mention.